Lincoln, Nebraska: Utilities

 Power in Lincoln is provided by the Lincoln Electric System (LES).
-The LES service area covers 200 sqmi, serving Lincoln and several other communities outside of the city.
-A public utility, LES's electric rates are the 8th lowest in the nation, according to a nationwide survey conducted by LES in 2018.
-Current LES power supply resources are 35% oil and gas, 34% renewable and 31% coal.
-Renewable resources have increased with partial help from the addition of an LES-owned five Megawatt solar energy farm put into service June, 2016.
+The LES service area covers 200 sqmi, serving Lincoln and several outlying communities.
+A public utility, as of 2023, LES's electric rates are the 10th lowest in the nation, according to a nationwide competitive market study conducted by LES in 2025.
+Current LES power supply resources are 35% renewable, 34% oil and gas and 31% coal.
+Renewable resources have increased with partial help from the addition of an LES-owned five megawatt solar energy farm put into service June, 2016.
 The solar farm produces enough energy to power 900 homes.
-LES also owns two wind turbines in the northeast part of the city.
+LES once owned two wind turbines, the first in the state, on the northeast edge of the city but were removed in 2024 due to age and state acquisition of part of the property that they stood on.

 Water in Lincoln is provided through the Lincoln Water System.
 In the 1920s, the city of Lincoln undertook the task of building the Lincoln Municipal Lighting and Waterworks Plant (designed by Fiske & Meginnis).
 The building worked as the main hub for water from nearby wells and power in Lincoln for decades until it was replaced and turned into an apartment building.
 Most of Lincoln's water originates from wells along the Platte River near Ashland, Nebraska.
 Wastewater is in turn collected by the Lincoln Wastewater System.
 The city of Lincoln owns both systems.

 Natural gas is provided by Black Hills Energy.

 Landline telephone service has had a storied history within the regional Lincoln area with the Lincoln Telephone & Telegraph Company, founded in 1880.
 In its history, LT&T introduced the first rotary dial telephone exchange in the U.S. in 1904; the first Radiotelephone in 1946; and piloted the first 911 system in the nation in 1968.
 Many years later, LT&T was renamed Aliant Communications and shortly thereafter merged in 1998 with Alltel.
 In 2006, Windstream Communications was formed with the spinoff of Alltel and a merge with VALOR Communications Group.
 Windstream Communications provides telephone service both over VoIP and conventional telephone circuits to the Lincoln area.
 Spectrum offers telephone service over VoIP on their cable network.
 In addition, ALLO Communications provides telephone, television and internet service over their underground fiber network to all parts of the city.